xianhu/EasySaaS/README.md

 # EasySaaS

-This project will be attempt to make a great starting point for your next big business as easy and efficent as possible.
+This project will be attempted to make a great starting point for your next big business as easy and efficent as possible.
 This project will create an easy way to build a SaaS application using Python and Dash.

 ## Install for Development

 ### Update System Environs

 ```
 vim .bash_profile
 # export MAIL_SERVER=smtp.feishu.cn